How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Introduction

-\begin{ex} Consider two users of a movie rating website, one of whom usually rates movies between 3 to 7 and the other of whom only rates half of the movies they watch 9 and the other half 10.
+\begin{example} Consider two users of a movie rating website, one of whom usually rates movies between 3 to 7 and the other of whom only rates half of the movies they watch 9 and the other half 10.
 If the two users rate movie A as 9, then their ratings do not mean the same thing.
-The first user considers movie A to be better in quality than the vast majority of movies, while the second user is saying that movie A is in the bottom half of movies in quality. \end{ex}
+The first user considers movie A to be better in quality than the vast majority of movies, while the second user is saying that movie A is in the bottom half of movies. \end{example}

 In situations such as the above example, where we have access to \emph{multiple ratings by each user}, we can understand users' personal rating scales by looking at their personal distribution of ratings across multiple items.
-Indeed, if the statistician wants to calculate an aggregate score for item $j$, the data available to the statistician is not only a vector $(r_{i,j})_{1 \leq i \leq n}$ of ratings for that particular item.
 If there are $M$ items and $n$ users, then (in the ideal situation where all users have rated all items) the statistician has access to an entire matrix $(r_{i,j})_{1 \leq i \leq n, 1 \leq j \leq M}$ of ratings.

-Using this additional information, the statistician has access to, for example, an empirical distribution $\mu_j$ of ratings for each user, given by the rows of such a matrix.
-Averaging the values of each column of this matrix, i.e., the equal-weights average of ratings for each item, neglects the wealth of information available.
-On the other hand, a clear understanding of each user's personal rating distribution allows us to compare users' ratings across differing rating scales.
-For the rest of the paper, we will continue to use the terminology associated to ratings websites, i.e., ``users'' rating ``items.''

-\paragraph*{Our contributions.} The purpose of this paper is to establish a framework for and attempt to address the issue of users rating on personal scales.
-The first novel contribution of this paper is to provide a new, non-parametric model for the ratings problem which incorporates the notion of personal rating scales.
+Thus, the statistician has access to an empirical distribution $\mu_j$ of ratings for each user, given by the rows of such a matrix.
+Averaging the values of each column of this matrix, i.e., the average of ratings for each item, neglects the wealth of information available.
+A clear understanding of each user's personal rating distribution allows us to compare users' ratings across differing rating scales.
+For the rest of this paper, we will continue to use the terminology associated to ratings websites, i.e., ``users'' rating ``items.'' \paragraph*{Our contributions.} The purpose of this paper is to establish a framework for and attempt to address the issue of users rating on personal scales.
+The first novel contribution of this paper is to provide a new, non-parametric framework for the ratings problem which incorporates the notion of personal rating scales.
+Rather than modeling how ratings are generated, this framework instead specifies properties defining population consensus.